JasperBagano/Sales_Insights_Data_Analysis_Using_SQL_and_Tableau/README.md

     - What is the rate of order cancellations, and how do factors like payment methods and shipping options affect order completion?
     - Which payment methods are most popular, and how do they impact the overall sales process?

+### Implementation Plan:
+1. Purpose:
+   - To reveal hidden sales patterns and customer insights that can enhance strategic decision-making for the sales and marketing teams.
+The goal is to automate sales reporting to minimize manual data processing, leading to better resource utilization and improved operational efficiency.
+2. Stakeholders:
+   - Director of Sales
+   - Marketing Team
+   - Finance Team
+   - IT and Data Infrastructure Team
+   - Data & Analytics Team
+3. Output
+   - A dynamic and automated Tableau dashboard that provides up-to-date sales insights and customer analytics to drive data-driven decisions.
+This will empower teams to better understand customer preferences, identify product performance trends, and streamline the decision-making process for inventory, marketing, and promotions.
+4. Success Factors
+   - Dashboards offering comprehensive insights into customer demographics, product performance, and order fulfillment, with the latest data readily accessible.
+   - Sales and marketing teams making informed decisions that result in a 15% increase in customer satisfaction and product alignment with demand.
+   - A 25% reduction in manual data extraction efforts, allowing sales analysts to reinvest their time in strategic activities and contribute to a 10% revenue boost through targeted campaigns and improved inventory management.